Araffe/vdc-networking-lab/readme.md

 az network vnet subnet update --name Spoke_VNet2-Subnet1 --vnet-name Spoke_Vnet2 --route-table Spoke2_UDR -g VDC-Main
 </pre>

-Great, everything is in place - we are no ready to test connectivity between our on-premises environment and the Spoke VNets.
+Great, everything is in place - we are now ready to test connectivity between our on-premises environment and the Spoke VNets.

-## Test Connectivity Between On-Premises and Spoke VNets <a name="testconn"></a>
+## 2.4: Test Connectivity Between On-Premises and Spoke VNets <a name="testconn"></a>

 In this section, we'll perform some simple tests to validate connectivity between our "on-premises" environment and the Spoke VNets - this communication should occur through the Cisco CSR router that resides in the Hub VNet.